Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/image.rst

 you will want to create a Material that has the basic skin color, appropriate shaders, and sub-surface scattering.
 Then you will want to layer on additional UV Textures for:

-- Freckle map for Color and Normal aspects
+- Freckle map for Color and Normal aspects.
-- Subdermal veins and tendons for Displacement
+- Subdermal veins and tendons for Displacement.
-- Creases and Wrinkles and skin cell stratification for Normal
+- Creases and Wrinkles and skin cell stratification for Normal.
-- Makeup images for Color
+- Makeup images for Color.
-- Oily maps for Specularity
+- Oily maps for Specularity.
-- For a zombie, Alpha transparency where the flesh has rotted away *(ewwww....)*
+- For a zombie, Alpha transparency where the flesh has rotted away.
-- Under chin and inside nostrils that receive less Ambient light
+- Under chin and inside nostrils that receive less Ambient light.
-- Thin skin is more translucent, so a map is needed for that
+- Thin skin is more translucent, so a map is needed for that.

 Each image is mapped by using another Texture Channel.
 Each of these maps are images which are applied to the different aspects (Color, Normal,